Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 Introduction

-Figure 1: Main components of daily energy expenditure (EE) (modified from (2)).
+Figure 1.
+Main components of total daily energy expenditure (TEE) (modified from (2)).

-Basal metabolic rate (BMR) is the energy expended by the body to maintain basic physiologic functions (e.g. cellular activity and organ functions, heartbeat, muscle contraction and function, and respiration) in an individual who is awake.
-Due to the increased energy demands of the brain and muscle compartments when awake, the BMR is approximately 5% higher than the metabolic rate expended during sleep (the minimum level of energy expended by the body to sustain life).
+BMR represents the energy expenditure required to sustain fundamental physiologic functions (e.g., cellular activity, organ function, myocardial contractility, muscle tone, and respiration) in an awake individual.
+Because of the elevated energy demands of the brain and muscle compartments during wakefulness, BMR is approximately 5% higher than the metabolic rate expended during sleep (which reflects the minimum energy level essential for life support).

-BMR can be measured after a 12-hour fast while the subject is resting in a thermo-neutral and quiet environment.
-BMR occurs in a continuous process throughout the 24-hour daily cycle and remains relatively constant within individuals over time.
-It is the largest component of daily EE since it contributes, on average, 60% to daily EE, ranging from 45-50% in very active subjects to about 70% in sedentary subjects.
-Therefore, it depends on the mass and metabolic rate (EE × g-1 of tissue × min-1) of tissues and organs.
+BMR is typically measured following a 12-hour fast while the subject is at rest in a thermoneutral and quiet environment.
+This energy expenditure is a continuous 24-hour process and remains relatively stable within an individual over time.
+BMR constitutes the largest fraction of daily TEE, averaging 60% of TEE.
+This contribution ranges from 45-50% in highly active subjects to about 70% in sedentary individuals.
+Consequently, BMR is dependent on the mass and metabolic rate (EE⋅g−1of tissue⋅min−1) of various tissues and organs.

-However, the metabolic rate (MR) of tissues and organs is highly variable.
-For instance, it is about 10, 15, 20, 30, and 35 times higher in the digestive tract, liver, brain, heart, and kidney compared to resting muscle.
-In contrast the MR in white adipose tissue is only about 1/3 that of resting muscle (3).
-Consequently, while organs account for about 7% of body weight, they contribute about 60% to BMR, whereas skeletal tissues and adipose tissues account for 35-40% of BW and contribute only 18-22 % and 3-4 % to BMR, respectively (4) (Fig. 2).
+The metabolic rate (MR) of individual tissues and organs exhibits considerable variability.
+For example, the MR in the digestive tract, liver, brain, heart, and kidney is approximately 10, 15, 20, 30, and 35 times higher, respectively, than that of resting muscle.
+Conversely, the MR of white adipose tissue is only about one-third of that of resting muscle (3).
+As a result, while organs account for approximately 7% of body weight (BW), they contribute about 60% to BMR.
+In contrast, skeletal muscle and adipose tissues constitute 35-40% of BW but contribute only 18-22% and 3-4% to BMR, respectively (4) (Fig. 2).

-Due to lack of information on organ mass and metabolic rate in individuals, for practical purposes the main significant determinant of BMR is FFM (R2 = 0.65-0.80).
-FM is a significant determinant only in individuals who are obese (R2 < 0.04) (5)
+Due to lack of information on organ mass and metabolic rate in individuals, for practical purposes the main significant determinant of BMR is FFM (R² = 0.65-0.80).
+Fat mass (FM) is a significant determinant only in individuals who are obese (R² < 0.04) (5).

 Collectively, FFM, FM, age, gender, and physical activity explain 70-80% of the variance in BMR (10, 11).
 The remaining 20-30% may be due to genetic factors or other factors such as differences in gut flora metabolism (12).

-where Gender = 1 for males and 0 for females, BMR is expressed in kcal, Age in years, Body Weight in kg, Stature in m, FFM and FM in kg.
+where Gender = 1 for males and 0 for females; BMR is expressed in kcal, Age in years, Body Weight in kg, Stature in meters, and FFM and FM in kg.

 Thermic effect of food